Solution

 What are Solutions?

-A Solution in Timebook is a specific, actionable idea or initiative designed to address an identified .
+A Solution in Timebook is a specific, actionable idea or initiative designed to address an identified Opportunity.
 It represents the “how” in the process of transforming user needs or business challenges into meaningful outcomes.

 Each Solution serves as a container for Work Items that represent the deliverables required to test the Solution.
-In Timebook, you can populate your Solution with various types, including regular Tasks and Bugs, or larger units like Stories and Epics.
-Notably, are a particularly natural fit, as they align closely with the Opportunity Solution Tree approach.
+In Timebook, you can populate your Solution with various Work Item types, including regular Tasks and Bugs, or larger units like Stories and Epics.
+Notably, Assumptions are a particularly natural fit, as they align closely with the Opportunity Solution Tree approach.
 Acting as "experiments," Assumptions help validate the effectiveness of your Solutions, ensuring they are grounded in evidence.

 Each Solution can be assigned to multiple Teams in Timebook.
 This allows different groups of specialists to contribute their expertise and ensures smoother progress.